Bauang: Resistance of Philippine and US forces

+Retaking of Bauang

 On March 14, 1945, the Allied Forces, along with guerillas and local inhabitants successfully captured the Bauang Bridges from the Japanese forces.
-The bridge was heavily guarded by the Japanese Army as it is the feasible route to Baguio, where the Japanese themselves virtually inaccessible from any ground attack.
-The capture of the two bridges is one of the most brilliant small unit actions of World War II.
+The bridge was heavily guarded by the Japanese Army as it is the feasible route to Baguio, which the Japanese continued to hold as the city was virtually inaccessible from any ground attack.
+The capture of the two bridges is one of the more noted small unit actions of World War II.

+Postwar Era

-Bauang is known as the Beach Capital of the Philippines (1970, the shorelines of Baccuit Sur to Pagdalagan Sur).
-Bauang has a treasure: Research Reef (a dive spot for local and foreign scuba divers).
+After the international recognition of Philippine independence in the wake of World War II, Bauang became known as the Beach Capital of the Philippines (1970, the shorelines of Baccuit Sur to Pagdalagan Sur).
+Bauang's Research Reef, a dive spot for local and foreign scuba divers, was recognized as a natural treasure.